yzhao062/XGBOD/README.md

 > Shebuti Rayana (2016).
 ODDS Library [http://odds.cs.stonybrook.edu].
 Stony Brook, NY: Stony Brook University, Department of Computer Science.

 ## Usage and Sample Output
-Experiments could be reproduced by running **xgbod.py**.
+Experiments could be reproduced by running **xgbod.py** directly.
+You could simply download/clone the entire repository and execute the code by "python xgbod.py".

-The first part of the code read in the data using Scipy.
+The first part of the code read in the datasets using Scipy.
+Five public outlier datasets are supplied.
 Then various TOS are built by seven different algorithms:
 1. KNN
 2. K-Median
 3. AvgKNN